marwan-gharib/tech-nest-backend/README.md

 ### Add Category
 **Endpoint**: `POST /categories/add.php`

 **Description**: Adds a new category.
+The category name must be unique (case-insensitive).
+If the name already exists, the API returns an error and does not create a new category.
 Requires admin privileges and a valid token.

 **Request Body**:
 ```json